AlayaNetwork/alaya-truffle/docs/source/reference/configuration.md

 }
 ```

 This will run ./process-artifact for each matched .json file, piping the contents of that file as stdin.
-Your ./process-artifact command is then expected to output a complete Truffle artifact as stdout.
+Your ./process-artifact command is then expected to output a complete platon truffle artifact as stdout.

 Want to provide the path as a filename instead?
 Add `stdin: false` to your target configuration.

-+ You can also specify the individual properties of your contracts and have Truffle generate the artifacts itself.
++ You can also specify the individual properties of your contracts and have platon truffle generate the artifacts itself.

 ```javascript
 module.exports = {